One of the many questions we at Northern Spain Travel have posed ourselves is whether children are born adventurous, or do they have to be taught?

 My name is Stephanie Mutsaerts, the founder of Northern Spain Travel, and these are my two Spanish – Canadian kids.
-The videos in this series represent what we at Northern Spain Travel do and stand by today, but really they are sweet morsels of our experience thirteen years ago when I travelled by bike along the Camino de Santiago with my sons Oliver, age 9, and Tasio, age 6.
+The videos in this series represent what we at Northern Spain Travel do and stand by today, but also they are sweet morsels of our experience thirteen years ago when I travelled by bike along the Camino de Santiago with my sons Oliver, age 9, and Tasio, age 6.

 Give your kids the tools to live and learn under challenging situations

-My kids and I would sing songs like “we are the champions” when the going got tough.
-The spirit of peddling hard to make it up the colina and the group praise of our achievement meant the world to them.
+My kids and I would sing songs like “We Are the Champions” when the going got tough.
+The spirit of peddling hard to make it up the hill and the ensuing praise of their achievement would mean the world to them.
 We would celebrate our day’s outing on the Camino de Santiago with a trip to the ice cream parlour or a delicious foot and back massage.

 Honestly, this is the biggest key to just about anything with kids.
-As you know, we’re big believers that outdoor adventures shouldn’t have to end when we have kids, so our kids have been adventuring along with us since birth.
+As you know, we’re big believers that outdoor family adventures shouldn’t have to end when we have kids, so our kids have been adventuring along with us since birth.
 They are constantly exposed to the outdoors, so much so that they’re often more comfortable there than they are indoors.
 They learn by watching us, by experiencing life side-by-side with our whole family.

 Discover the heart of this magical region, where a perfect combination of first-class experiences, exceptional gastronomy and sensational accommodation gives you the most authentic Spanish experience.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|

 |cookielawinfo-checkbox-functional||11 months||The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Functional".|